Rohn Stark: Air Force Academy

 After high school graduation, Stark headed for the Air Force Academy Preparatory School in Colorado Springs.
 He had always been interested in flying—his father, Bud Stark, is a TWA pilot—and had received a conditional appointment to the academy.
-Eventually, Air Force doctors discovered that Stark has a slight curvature of the spine and could not fly in the US Air Force; it would be too dangerous for him to use an ejection seat.
+Eventually, Air Force doctors discovered that Stark had a slight curvature of the spine and could not fly in the US Air Force; it would be too dangerous for him to use an ejection seat.
 So, he returned home in January 1978.
 What Stark didn't know was that his prep-school trigonometry professor and football coach, John Crowe, had sent game films of him to Florida State, where Crowe had been an All-America defensive back in 1958.
 Stark got a call from a Seminole coach in February.
 "I had barely heard of Florida State", he says, "but I went down and liked what I saw."
 He enrolled for the spring semester and competed in the high jump for FSU.